 - Vet Visits

-Finally, yet most importantly, the best way you can properly care for your pregnant Border Collie is by taking her to the vet routinely.
-Don’t miss a single check-up, follow all advice given to you by the vet.
+Finally, yet most importantly, the best way to properly care for your pregnant Border Collie is by routinely taking her to the vet.
+Don’t miss a single check-up; follow all advice given to you by the vet.
 Many pet owners fail to take their pregnant dogs to the vet during pregnancy and face many complications later on.